Kakarot-2000/Sentiment_Analysis_API/README.md

 $ curl -H "Content-type: application/json" -d '{"_query_":"Enter Your Input Here"}' 'http://localhost:8000/predict'
 ```

+## Working :
+Nginx faces the outside world and serves media files(images,CSS etc) directly from the file system.
+Gunicorn(WSGI server implementation) serves the web app with requests and gets back responses.
+Gunicorn then sends back these responses to nginx.

+####The outside world <-> Nginx <-> Gunicorn <-> Web App

 ## How to Improve Accuracy :
 One approach is to use an Attention based model like Transformers.
 RNNs and LSTMs are more difficult to train as compared to Transformers
 as they require a lot more memory-bandwidth for computation.
 Hence they cannot utilize hardware acceleration.